dorianps/TLEprediction/README.md

 **Why can't you do everything in Matlab or everything in R?**
 *R can run easily run penalized logistic regression, but has limited resources for image processing.*
 *Matlab can do image processing through SPM, but has limited resources for penalized regression.*
-*Unifying the pipeline in a single software may be an option for the future.*
+*Unifying the pipeline might be an option for the future.*
 **When will the training data be available?**
 *The training data is available since July 1, 2015*